brigtopian/TI-84_Math_Help/README.md

 is Pythagorean Thereom, Slope Finder, Distance Formula, Midpoint Formula, and Leg Finder.

 # Instructions
-To download this program on the calculator download the file, and then transfer it to your calculator.
+To download this program on the calculator download MathHelp.8xp, and then transfer it to your calculator.